-Real property tax: A 12% real estate income tax applies on the annual revenue derived from all real estate in Iraq discounted by 10%, to allow a notional deduction for assumed maintenance and depreciation, resulting in an effective tax rate of 10.8%.
+Real property tax: A 10% real estate income tax applies on the annual revenue derived from all real estate in Iraq, discounted by 10% to allow a notional deduction for assumed maintenance and depreciation, resulting in an effective tax rate of 9%.
+There is also a real estate transfer tax, which has progressive rates from 3% to 6%.